ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

     runner.record_episode()
 ```

 This setup is enough to get logging setup with two log files and Tensorboard running.
-The Tensorboard server can be started by
+Three Tensorboard writers are used - one for `agent.act()`, one for `agent.learn()` and one for `runner.record_episode()`.
+I setup these log files in the local directory.
+To view the Tensorboard log files I start a server in the same directory `dqn.py` is in

 ```bash
 $ cd energy_py/energy_py/agents